lucasromerodb/lucasromerodb/README.md

 Well, my real name is Lucas Romero Di Benedetto and I'm a UI Dev 👨‍💻 and Design lover ❤️.
 I really like programing and challenges, listen music and play my favorite videogames.
 I want to be a better dev every day, learning tech and soft skills.
 I like working with people and build cool products together as a team.
 Love teaching my knowledge and motivate teams.
 I enjoy finding patterns and build systems based on it.
 I'm an organized person at work.
 I like to document my work to make the way more easy to others 🤗

-### I'm currently working on
+### Currently working on

 As a developer at Aerolab 🎈 i'm currently working on mobile apps and huge websites for fintech and banks.
 I really enjoy team challenges.

-### I'm currently learning
+### Learning

 I try to learning every day things from internet, teammates, managers and friends.
 But, I want focusing my learning on performance, soft skills, project architectures and deep/core language behaviors.
-Maybe AI in a near future.
+Maybe AI in a future.

 ### I worked at